Navigating the visa process can be challenging, especially when moving to a foreign country with your family.

 S1 and Q1 Visas

-- Residence Permit: S1 and Q1 visa holders must apply for a residence permit within 30 days of entering China.
-This allows them to stay beyond the initial visa’s duration.
+- Residence Permit: Holders of S1 and Q1 visas must apply for a residence permit within 30 days of entering China.
+This permit allows them to stay beyond the initial visa’s duration.

-- Extension: Submit your application to the local PSB 30 days before the residence permit expires.
+- Extension: Submit your application to the local PSB at least 30 days before the residence permit expires.

 S2 and Q2 Visas